oconpa/facial_rekog_tute/README.md

 ## Create an S3 + CORS

 1. From the aws console, search up 'S3' in the search bar, and click on the first option.
+If you can't find it click [here](https://s3.console.aws.amazon.com/s3/home?region=ap-southeast-2#)

 2. Click 'Create Bucket'